WaleedHashmi2310/-Virtual-Memory-Manager-Single-level-Paging/README.md

 strategy used is the Enhanced Second Chance Algorithm

 ## Running the code
-Compile main.c in any C compiler = preferably in a Linux environment.
+Compile main.c in any C compiler, preferably in a Linux environment.
 Execute the a.out file